buttercup/buttercup-mobile/README.md

 Once all dependencies are installed and your target development environments are setup (Xcode for iOS and Android Studio for Android), it should be possible to begin development with virtual devices.

+**Important note about Node.js support**: Development for this project should be performed on Node version 8.
+Although it may work on versions 6 and newer, we will not be supporting issues raised for these versions.
+Similarly, we do not currently support NodeJS version 9.

 ### iOS development
 Providing Xcode is setup correctly, running the following will launch the application in an iPhone emulator: